phunkren/ajames/posts/custom-modal.md

-Modals are a great way to display information on top of your application, and usually used for notifications, alerts, or standalone dialogs such as register and login forms.
-Before jumping ahead and building a custom modal I’d suggest searching for any pre-existing solutions to see if they fit your needs (both [Reach UI’s Dialog](https://reacttraining.com/reach-ui/dialog/) and [react-modal](http://reactcommunity.org/react-modal/) are popular community choices).
-Failing that, let’s dive in and create a bespoke modal component in React.
+Modals are a useful tool for displaying information on top of your application, and are often used for notifications, alerts, or standalone dialogs such as registration or login forms.
+Before building a custom modal, it's a good idea to check if there are any pre-existing solutions that meet your needs ([Reach UI's Dialog](https://reacttraining.com/reach-ui/dialog/) and [react-modal](http://reactcommunity.org/react-modal/) are both popular options).
+If you don't find a suitable solution, let's explore creating a bespoke modal component in React.

-Let’s start by creating a basic modal that conditionally renders depending on some local state.
-Clicking a button in the application root should trigger the modal, and clicking the button inside the modal should close it.
+To get started, we'll create a basic modal that appears and disappears based on some local state in our React app.
+The process is simple: when a button in the root of the app is clicked, the modal will appear.
+Then, when the button inside the modal is clicked, the modal will close.
+Let's start building!

 [embed](https://codesandbox.io/embed/zen-pare-76gl3?autoresize=1&fontsize=14&hidenavigation=1&theme=dark&view=preview)